jakubtuchol/epi/README.md

 - [x] 13.1: Partition into anagrams
 - [x] 13.2: Test for palindromic permutations
-- [ ] 13.3: Is an anonymous letter constructible?
+- [ ] 13.3: Is an anonymous letter constructable?
 - [x] 13.4: Implement an ISBN cache
 - [ ] 13.5: Compute the LCA, optimizing for close ancestors
 - [ ] 13.6: Compute the `k` most frequent queries